navikt/pyarxaas/docs/user-guide/creating-and-using-hierarchies.rst

 Interval based hierarchies
 ---------------------------
 Interval based hierarchies are well suited for continuous numeric values.
-Attributes such as age, income or credit score are typical generalized with a interval hierarchy.
-The Interval hierarchy builder requires the user to specify intervals in which to generalize values in the attribute into.
+Attributes such as age, income or credit score are typically generalized with a interval based hierarchy.
+The Interval based hierarchy builder requires the user to specify intervals in which to generalize values in the attribute.
 Optionally these intervals can be labeled.
 In addition intervals can be grouped upwards using levels and groups to create a deeper hierarchy.

 **Example**